teeth-grinding-new.jpg

 Fitting.

-A mould will be created, and you’ll be invited back for fitting.
+A mould will be made, and you’ll be asked to come back for fitting.

 4